Indonesia's chocoholics lead an Asian quality wave

 "While I'm doing this business, I can see the tastes of Indonesian people changing," he added.
 "Now more and more people -- young and middle class adults -- are looking more for dark chocolate, and quality."

-Chocolate consumption in Indonesia has plenty of scope to grow -- annual cocoa demand is estimated at only 0.2 kg per person, versus 0.6 kg in neighbor Malaysia and 10 kg in Europe.
+Chocolate consumption in Indonesia has plenty of scope to grow -- annual cocoa demand is estimated at only 0.2 kg per person, versus 0.6 kg in neighbour Malaysia and 10 kg in Europe.

 Indonesia has said it wants to triple domestic cocoa consumption over the next three years.